Immortale-dev/QTest/README.md

 #### IT_SKIP (string description, {})
 `IT_SKIP` macro has the same syntax, call rules and used for the same purposes as `IT`, but instead of running the test, it is actually skip it.

-This macro also used for the debugging purposes, when you want to disable tests to be running, for a while (or intentionally disable some of the test cases).
+This macro usually used for the debugging purposes, when you want to disable tests to be running for a while (or intentionally disable some of the test cases).

 Skipped tests will anyway be showed in the test results, but they will be marked as *"(skipped)"* and indicated with different color.
 ____